Asymptotic expansion of the expected Minkowski functional for isotropic central limit random fields: Abstract

 \section{Abstract}

-The Minkowski functionals (MF) including the Euler characteristic (EC) statistics are standard tools for morphological analysis in cosmology.
-Motivated by cosmic research, we consider the Minkowski functional of the excursion set for a weakly non-Gaussian isotropic smooth random field on an arbitrary dimensional compact domain.
-The weak non-Gaussianity is represented by the $N$-point correlation function of the order $O(\nu^{N-2})$, where $\nu\ll 1$ is a non-Gaussianity parameter.
-We obtain the perturbation expansions of the expected Euler characteristic and the Minkowski functional of the excursion set up to $O(\nu^2)$ including the skewness and kurtosis.
-The resulting formula reveals the local power property of the Minkowski functional as a statistic for testing Gaussianity.
-Moreover, up to an arbitrary order in $\nu$, the perturbation formula for the expected Minkowski functional is shown to be a linear combination of the Euler characteristic density function multiplied by the Lipschitz--Killing curvature of the index set, which has the same form as the Gaussian kinematic formula (GKF).
-The application of the obtained perturbation formula in cosmic research is discussed.
+The Minkowski functionals, including the Euler characteristic statistics, are standard tools for morphological analysis in cosmology.
+Motivated by cosmic research, we examine the Minkowski functional of the excursion set for an isotropic central limit random field, the $k$-point correlation functions ($k$th order cumulants) of which have the same structure as that assumed in cosmic research.
+Using 3- and 4-point correlation functions, we derive the asymptotic expansions of the Euler characteristic density, which is the building block of the Minkowski functional.
+The resulting formula reveals the types of non-Gaussianity that cannot be captured by the Minkowski functionals.
+As an example, we consider an isotropic chi-square random field and confirm that the asymptotic expansion accurately approximates the true Euler characteristic density.